lbartroli/react-express-starter-kit/readme.md

 Debugging with VSCode
 ---------------------

-Also if you're using **VSCode**, you can debbug both, Server and Client app in development
+Also if you're using **VSCode**, you can debug both, Server and Client app in development

-- First press F5 to start VSCode debugger on the Server, you can add breakpoints on the server code.
+- First press F5 to start VSCode debugger on the Server, you can add breakpoints on VSCode.
 - Then open the ./client folder in a new instance of VSCode.
-- Run `npm start` and then press F5, it will run the debugger for the client app on VSCode and open an instance of the browser.
+- Run `npm start` here and then press F5, it will run the debugger for the client app on VSCode and open an instance of the browser.
 - Now you´re ready to debug your app.